suhaskm-neu/QueryMaster-AI/README.md

 ## Crafting Your Queries 🎨

-When defining your prompts in the "Define Your Prompt" section, the sky's the limit.
-The more detailed and complex, the better – QueryMaster-AI is designed to handle intricate queries with ease, and trust me it has the capacity to do some really complex queries.
+**PLEASE NOTE:** When defining your sample prompts in the "Define Your Prompt" section, the sky's the limit.
+The more detailed and complex your sample prompts are, the better – QueryMaster-AI is will handle intricate queries with ease, and trust me it has the capacity to do some really complex queries.

 ### Sample Prompts:

-- "Provide the student name with the highest marks class-wise."
+- "Provide the student name with the highest marks class wise."
 - ...and more!
 Remember you'll have to add some samples in the "Define your prompts" section, and test out diverse prompts to see the AI in action.